obijywk/hunttracker/README.md

 - **REFRESH_POLLING_MINUTES**: The frequency with which to internally poll for changes that aren't detected using events (e.g. spreadsheet edits).
 Alternatively, you can set up an external process to periodically GET /refresh, and leave this unset.
-- **AWS_SNS_TOPIC_REGION**: The AWS region containing the SNS topic for task queue notifications, or unset to not use SNS.
-- **AWS_NOTIFY_TASK_QUEUE_SNS_TOPIC_ARN**: The AWS SNS topic for task queue notifications, or unset to not use SNS.
 - **LOG_DATABASE_CLIENT_USAGE**: If set, logs debugging information about database client creation and reuse.
-- **LOG_MESSAGE_EVENTS**: If set, logs debugging information about incoming Slack requests and event messages.
-Currently only implemented for the AWS handler.
 - **DISABLE_WEB_AUTH**: If set, the web interface won't check for user authentication at all.
 Only enable this for local testing.